Qom County

 Qom County (شهرستان قم) is in Qom province, Iran.
 Its capital is the city of Qom.

 History

-After the 2006 National Census, the village of Salafchegan was elevated to the status of a city.
+The village of Salafchegan was converted to a city in 2008.

-After the 2016 census, Jafarabad District (Note: Renamed the Central District of Jafarabad County) and Qahan Rural District were separated from the county in the establishment of Jafarabad County, and Nofel Loshato District (Note: Renamed Kahak District and again renamed the Central District of Kahak County) in establishing Kahak County.
+In 2021, Jafarabad District (Note: Renamed the Central District of Jafarabad County) and Qahan Rural District were separated from the county in the establishment of Jafarabad County.
+At the same time, Kahak District (Note: Formerly Nofel Loshato District, renamed the Central District of Kahak County) was separated in establishing Kahak County.

 Demographics

 Population

-At the time of the 2006 census, the county's population was 1,036,714, in 262,313 households.
+At the time of the 2006 National Census, the county's population was 1,036,714, in 262,313 households.
 The following census in 2011 counted 1,151,672 people in 320,977 households.
 The 2016 census measured the population of the county as 1,292,283 in 383,532 households.

 Administrative divisions

 Qom County's population history and administrative structure over three consecutive censuses are shown in the following table.